Nik0k01/Krystalizaccja-Caco3/README.md

 # Krystalizaccja-Caco3
 This repo is for a final engineering thesis.
-It covers a simulation of nucleation and aggloemration of nanometric calcium carbonate crystals in a rotating disc rotactor.
+It covers a simulation of nucleation and agglomeration of nanometric calcium carbonate crystals in a rotating disc rotactor.